openownership/data-standard/docs/standard/modelling/repr-state-owned-enterprises.rst

 An SOE is formed by statute.

 .. figure:: ../../_assets/SOE-scenario6.svg
    :alt: Entity statement (with entityType type 'legalEntity', formedByLegislation.name set to 'National Energy Act', and formedByLegislation.date set to '1980-02-01') is connected via a Relationship statement to an Entity statement (with entityType type 'stateBody' and jurisdiction 'zm').
-The Ownership-or-control statement has interests.0.type set to 'controlByLegalFramework'.
+The Relationship statement has interests.0.type set to 'controlByLegalFramework'.
    :figwidth: 50%
    :align: center